Golden Gait Canine - Physical Rehabilitation and Pain Management

 Mobility Cart Fittings

-Making the decision to place a beloved family member into a mobility cart is a difficult one and requires some gentle guidance from experienced users.
-We are prepared to help your client step by step through the process of mobility cart selection and measurement, adjustments, introduction into the home and pet, and monitoring the success of the cart.
+Making the decision to place a beloved family member into a mobility cart can be a difficult one and requires some gentle guidance from experienced users.
+We are prepared to help pet parents step by step through the process of mobility cart selection and measurement, adjustments, introduction into the home and pet, and monitoring the success of the cart.

 Mobility Cart Resources